Skip links

 drugs and cosmetics act

 The Drugs and Cosmetics Act is a vital law that regulates the manufacturing, distribution, and importation of cosmetics and drugs in India.
-This law was enacted in 1940 to ensure that products, including drugs and cosmetics, in the market are safe and of high quality.
-It also sets the standards for manufacturing and distribution of drugs & beauty products while preventing the sale of substandard products.
+This law was passed in 1940 to ensure that products, including drugs and cosmetics, in the market are safe and of high quality.
+It also sets the standards for the manufacturing and distribution of drugs & beauty products while preventing the sale of substandard products.

 Why Was The Drugs And Cosmetics Act Introduced?